-Telios Law PLLC is pleased to announce the creation of two merit-based scholarship opportunities, one for third-culture missionary kids and one for Colorado residents, for use at a Christian college for up to four years.
-Please tell your organization’s families about these opportunities!
+Telios Law PLLC is pleased to share our merit-based scholarship opportunity for third-culture missionary kids, for use at a Christian college for up to four years.

 Five years after the founding of Telios Law in 2012, the Telios Law Scholarships were established to encourage the next generation to live a whole or complete life.
 The Greek word telios means “complete, perfect, or whole.”
 We approach legal services by considering how we can bring wholeness, completeness, or maturity to ministries, businesses, and individuals, and that vision translates beyond the practice of law.

-Both scholarships draw upon the experiences of Telios Law’s founder and owner, Theresa Sidebotham.
+This scholarship is for an award of $1,000 per year, renewable for up to four years.
+The scholarship draws upon the experiences of Telios Law’s founder and owner, Theresa Sidebotham.
 Theresa grew up as a missionary kid in Indonesia and is a mother to four missionary kids, but also finished raising her sons, attended law school, and founded Telios Law in Colorado.
-Her personal experience attending a Christian college was formative and inspiring.
+Her personal experience of attending a Christian college was formative and inspiring.

 The Telios Law Sojourner Scholarship

 A sojourner lives between cultures, and this is often the experience of a third-culture missionary kid.
 For MKs, a key to transitioning back “home” is figuring out how to flourish in a new culture.
-Behind this struggle is the desire put into pop culture terms by singer and songwriter Adele, who wrote, “But I want to live / And not just survive.”
-We all have a longing for what ancient Greek philosophers called eudaimonia, which roughly translates to “happiness, welfare, or human flourishing.”
+Behind this struggle is the longing for what ancient Greek philosophers called eudaimonia, which roughly translates to “happiness, welfare, or human flourishing.”
 Telios Law believes that we as humans were made to flourish, and we want to contribute to that flourishing, not only through doing our legal work well, but by helping MKs in particular pursue their flourishing as they transition back.

 To ensure that your application is complete, please make sure that you submit the following materials: